-- 19. This is a charity's formal name as it appears on legal or official documents.
-This field is pre-populated based on the legal name the charity provides on registration. - 20.
-Each charity in the data set has a legal name. - 21.
+- 16. This is a charity's formal name as it appears on legal or official documents.
+This field is prepopulated based on the legal name the charity provides on registration. - 17.
+Each charity in the data set has a legal name. - 18.
+Reporting groups will have 'ACNC Group' at the end of their name. - 19.
 The data in this field is free text, and can contain numbers, letters and punctuation symbols.